dolliars/heyheather/_posts/2019-05-30-not-programming.md

 Hey Heather.
 It's me again.

 I haven't been programming.
 I know.
-I've been concentrating musical projects.
+I've been concentrating on musical projects.
 Not really on those I want to work on though.
 But this is just a temporary state.
 It should get better soon.
 Maybe I'll do a few Euler problems for fun.
 Coffee and Euler: a good combination.
 Anyway, since I don't have any programming